Josephwjack/SweetAndSavory.Solution/README.md

 #### By _**Joseph Jack**_

-#### _This website allow the user to add engineers and machines to the factory database.
-Engineers and machines can both be assigned to multiple other entries or none at all.
-The application also allows the user to edit and delete any entries which will apply to the local database._
+#### _Pierre's Sweet and Savory is an application that allows the user to browse treats and flavors on Pierre's site.
+However users must register and login to have any create or editing ability._

 ---